How to Use Cumin: Chef-Validated Ratios for Tacos, Rice, Hummus and More

 DIY face mask ingredients including cumin

-• Store whole cumin seeds in an airtight container away from light and heat.
+• Store whole seeds in amber glass jars away from stove heat

 Lisa Chang